Rare snowy owl soars over Washington, thrills crowds

 “Snowy owls are coming from a part of the world where they see almost nothing human, from completely treeless open Arctic tundra,” said Scott Weidensaul, a researcher at nonprofit Project SNOWStorm, which tracks snowy owl movements.

 Some owls migrate south out of the Arctic every winter, but the number fluctuates, he said.
-About every 3 to 5 years, a spike in the population of lemmings, their chief food source, results in a larger number of surviving owl chicks.
-In those “irruption” years, more birds migrate and head farther south.
+About every three to five years, a spike in the population of lemmings, their chief food source, results in a larger number of surviving owl chicks.
+In those “irruption” years, more birds migrate and migrate farther.

-“A lot of the snowy owls we’re seeing now in the East and Upper Midwest are young birds, on their first migration,” he said.
-“In these irruption years, they tend to go farther south than they usually would.”

 On eBird, a nonprofit platform used by birdwatchers, snowy owls have been reported this winter in Kansas, Missouri, Tennessee, North Carolina and Maryland.